Paul Campion (radio host): Career

-Campion started his career in 1987 at Radio 4MK Mackay.
+Campion started his career in 1987 at 4MK in Mackay.
 His early years were spent learning his trade working at country and regional radio stations including 4VL, 4BU and 4GR before arriving at Sea FM on the Gold Coast in 1992.

-In 1994 Campion joined 2Day FM Sydney as an on-air presenter.
-With Austereo He had stints in Perth on the relaunch of MMM in 1996 and as Drive presenter and on Drive time at Austereo network station B105 Brisbane.
+In 1994 Campion joined 2Day FM in Sydney as an on-air presenter.
+With Austereo he had stints in Perth on the relaunch of Triple M in 1996 and as Drive presenter and on Drive time at B105 in Brisbane.
 At the time, he achieved the highest ratings figures in Austereo history.

-In October 2001 he became the inaugural breakfast host of the new DMG ARN partnership 97.3 FM.
-He then became the drive presenter in 2004, a role he kept until 2015, when he moved to River 94.9 Ipswich, where he currently hosts and produces the Marnie and Campo breakfast program.
+In October 2001 he became the inaugural breakfast host of the new DMG / ARN 97.3 FM joint venture.
+He then became the drive presenter in 2004, a role he held until 2015, when he moved to River 94.9 in Ipswich, where he currently hosts and produces the Marnie and Campo breakfast program.

 Education

-Campion received a graduate certificate in radio programming from AFTRS in 2003.
-He has been a QUT mentor for media, communication and journalism students in Brisbane as well as studying as a Philosophy master's candidate.
+Campion received a graduate certificate in radio programming from the Australian Film, Television and Radio School in 2003.
+He has been a Queensland University of Technology mentor for media, communication and journalism students in Brisbane as well as studying as a Philosophy master's candidate.